 NB Power provides all New Brunswickers with consistent, safe, reliable and sustainable energy at the lowest possible cost.
 Electricity is generated at 13 facilities and delivered via power lines, substations and terminals to more than 391,191 direct and indirect New Brunswick homes, businesses and facilities.
-We also exports electricity to New England, Quebec, Nova Scotia and Prince Edward Island through our subsidiary, New Brunswick Energy Marketing.
+We also export electricity to New England, Quebec, Nova Scotia and Prince Edward Island through our subsidiary, New Brunswick Energy Marketing.

 - NB Power provides strategic direction, governance and support to the divisions for communications, finance, human resources, legal and governance.
 It also provides shared services on a cost-recovery basis.

 - Distribution and Customer Service is designated as the standard supplier, responsible for securing adequate capacity and energy to meet our customers' needs in New Brunswick .
 Distribution delivers safe, reliable and reasonably-priced energy to more than 394,000 direct and indirect customers by way of its 20,815 km of distribution lines and substations.
 It also provides valuable customer services through its customer interaction centres, account managers and energy advisors.
 For more information on Distribution and Customer Service, click here.

 - Generation operates and maintains one of North America 's most diverse generating systems consisting of 12 hydro, coal, oil and diesel-powered generating stations with an installed net capacity of 2,853 MW.
 Generation supplies approximately 75 per cent of in-province load through sales to Distribution.
 It also exports energy to neighbouring New England, Quebec, Prince Edward Island and Nova Scotia markets.
 For more information on Generation, click here.